mui/material-ui/docs/src/pages/discover-more/related-projects/related-projects.md

 This is a collection of third-party projects that extend Material-UI.

+### Layout

+- [@mui-treasury/layout](https://mui-treasury.com/layout): Components to handle the overall layout of a page.
+You can find a couple of examples, e.g. [a reactjs.org clone](https://mui-treasury.com/layout/clones/reactjs).

 ### Tables

 - [material-table](https://github.com/mbrn/material-table): A simple and powerful Datatable for React based on Material-UI Table with some additional features.